The Difference Engine: First Iteration: The Angel of Goliad

-First Iteration.
-The Angel of Goliad.
-In 1855, Sybil Gerard, daughter of an executed Luddite leader and going by the name Sybil Jones, is a dolly-mop targetting upper class men.
+In 1855, Sybil Gerard, daughter of an executed Luddite leader and going by the name Sybil Jones, is a dolly-mop targeting upper-class men.
 She is recruited by Mick Radley, secretary to Sam Houston, to support Houston's cause in Britain.
 Mick carries a set of 'kino cards' encoding visuals for Houston's upcoming presentation and a case of punch cards that purport to encode a betting system, or 'modus'.
 Before one of Houston's speeches, Mick has Sybil send the case of punch cards to Paris.

 Houston steals Mick's kino card set to remove Mick's leverage over him, and Mick enlists Sybil to steal them back again.
 Sybil distracts the hotel concierge by composing a confrontational telegram to Charles Egremont, an MP and a former lover, in his presence while Mick obtains the key to Houston's hotel room.
 Sybil, acting alone, gains access to the room and finds a Texian assassin lying in wait to kill Houston.
 He interrogates Sybil, and murders Mick when he enters the room.
 Later, the Texian attacks Houston when he arrives, wounding him, damaging his raven-headed cane, and ruining the kino card set Houston has tucked in his waistband.
 The assassin escapes.
 Sybil finds large diamonds hidden inside Houston's hollow cane and departs for Paris alone, with tickets taken from Mick's dead person.
 It is indicated that Houston survives the assassination attempt.

-Second Iteration.
-Derby Day.
+Second Iteration: Derby Day

 Edward Mallory, a palaeontologist and explorer, is visiting his friends participating in a gurney race derby.
 There, he encounters Lady Ada Byron being accosted by a man and a woman.
 After Mallory fights the man and woman over their treatment of Lady Byron, she gives Mallory a case containing punch cards and returns to her family.
 The man, fashioning himself 'Captain Swing', threatens to 'destroy' Mallory unless he returns the punch cards.
 As part of his attempts, Swing begins spreading rumours that Mallory was responsible for the death of his rival, Rudwick.
 Mallory hides the case of punch cards in the skull of the exhibit of the dinosaur he discovered, the Brontosaurus.